-In 1998 Council adopted the Built Environment Survey as a Schedule under its Town Planning Scheme.
-At the same time, it amended its Town Planning Scheme to give Council the right to refuse the demolition of places on the 'Municipal Inventory'.
+In 1998 Council adopted the Built Environment Survey as a Schedule under its Local Planning Scheme.
+At the same time, it amended its Local Planning Scheme to give Council the right to refuse the demolition of places on the 'Municipal Inventory'.

 Adopted a Strategic Plan in 2000 that commits the Council to "preserve our heritage for the enjoyment of the community." and "to manage growth and development that will enhance the Town's village atmosphere and respect its heritage and streetscape".

 Adopted a Heritage Conservation Strategy in February 2000.

 Created a new, dedicated staff position of Heritage Officer in June 2000.

 In 2006 Council published a Thematic History of the Town providing a context for the Municipal Inventory.

 The Town's Civic Design Awards are a bi-annual event that publicly recognises examples of best practice in heritage conservation and urban design.